Strategy Setup

 <figure><img src="/files/EtwJxYm2VMgXnxAqFkxP" alt=""><figcaption><p>Entry Execution</p></figcaption></figure>

-The entry price of the trade that the automation platform will submit as a limit order is determined by the NBBO at the opening of the trade.
-The entry execution field allows you to configure the speed and price adjustment.
-For example, you can set a trade to adjust .10 every 10 seconds.&#x20;
+The entry price that the automation platform submits as a limit order is determined by the NBBO at trade entry.
+The **Entry Execution** field lets you configure the speed and price adjustment.
+For example, you can set a trade to adjust by `0.10` every 10 seconds.

-*Note, the interval and max attempts fields must be less than 55 seconds when multiplied together.*
+*Note: The interval and max attempts fields must total less than 55 seconds when multiplied together.*

 ## Exit Execution